CURRICULUM

 Overview

-The Neuroscience Graduate Program develops courses designed to equip students with the background necessary to participate fully in contemporary neuroscience research.
-This begins with a series of courses in the first year that cover Neuroscience in a Nutshell, Cell and M olecular Neuroscience, Systems Neuroscience, Developmental Neuroscience, Grant writing, as well as a Matlab bootcamp.
-The second year features Responsible Conduct of Research, Statistics for Biomedical Sciences, and electives that teach quantitative methods in neuroscience.
-In upper years, electives are offered that students may choose to take depending on their interests.
+The Neuroscience Graduate Program offers courses that equip students with the background necessary to participate fully in neuroscience.
+First year students take a series of courses covering Developmental Neuroscience, Cell and Molecular Neuroscience, and Systems Neuroscience, and Grant writing.
+Second year students enroll in courses on Responsible Conduct of Research, Statistics for Biomedical Sciences, and electives that teach quantitative and computational methods in neuroscience.
+Additional electives are encouraged throughout remaining years, depending on student interests.

 Students from umbrella programs, BSP and MSTP, may take courses out of sequence and have accommodations based on their program specific coursework.
 Program directors will help students joining from other programs design a curriculum suited to their needs.